 A nationally recognized program in theatre, with alumna Kristin Chenoweth as current Artist in Residence, is worth marketing.
 And an innovative graduate program in energy also warrants promotion.
 OCU needed a marketing plan with a realistic budget to be effective for its specific programs and other initiatives to drive brand and enrollments.

-PS&L’s Media Market & Budget Analysis (MMBA) provides insightful intelligence to establish media budgets required to reach specific audiences within defined geographies.
+PS&L’s Media Market & Budget Assessment (MMBA) provides insightful intelligence to establish media budgets required to reach specific audiences within defined geographies.
 This solution provided OCU with hyper-specific answers on where and how to market to reach enrollment goals.

 The diverse audience group populations for Oklahoma City University’s geographic target areas were put through a model campaign.
 It used predicted costs of various advertising tactics, frequencies, economies of scale, and efficiencies across an eight-week flight based on active PS&L campaigns.
 Because of this actual data and defined tactics in the modeling, a more accurate market saturation analysis was created.